 Generally, home insurance uses a single premium for all of the different coverages it provides, and the cost of this premium depends on the value of the house, property, and any additional objects insured by the policy.
 This price is also affected by the proximity to things that would make the home in more or less danger, such as being near a fire station lowering the premium, or a volcano raising the premium (this is very important for anyone looking to compare home insurance in some states).

 Similar to automotive or health insurance, home insurance is usually a term contract, where the insured buys an insurance policy for a fixed period of time, although perpetual insurance policies are sometimes available.
 All of this is important to know for anyone who wishes to compare home insurance.

 Important Factor of Home Insurance

-Another factor which is important when you are going to compare home insurance is the ISO standardized insurance forms.
+Another factor that is important when you are going to compare home insurance is the ISO standardized insurance forms.
 The HO1 policy covers a home against the 11 most common perils for a homeowner, such as fire, vehicle-induced damage, or vandalism; floods and earthquakes are generally not covered in HO1 policies.
 HO2 policies include these 11 perils, plus 6 additional perils, which are all listed by the policy.
-HO3 policies are called “all risk” policies; flood and earthquakes are still not generally covered, but these policies cover any perils that are not specifically excluded, as opposed to HO1 and HO2 policies which only cover perils that are specifically named.
+HO3 policies are called “all-risk” policies; flood and earthquakes are still not generally covered, but these policies cover any perils that are not specifically excluded, as opposed to HO1 and HO2 policies which only cover perils that are specifically named.

 Even for those endowed enough to afford purchasing a house without the hassle of taking out a mortgage from a bank, home insurance is a great idea to protect what is a major investment; these homeowners would still want to compare home insurance to ensure that they get the best deal possible.